lendis-ratgeber-buerofinanzierung-asset-light

 Scalability

-When using own assets, production can only be increased to the capacity limit.
+When using own assets, production can only be increased up to the capacity limit.
 Further growth is only possible through extensive investments in production facilities and infrastructure, which in turn increases fixed costs and ties up capital.
-Provided that the external partner guarantees the increase in capacity at all times, the company's turnover can be increased (scaled) at will in the case of outsourcing.
-Appropriate contract design and entrepreneurial planning foresight are indispensable.
-However, this also enables financial security in critical times, as variable production capacities can be flexibly reduced as a variable cost component.
+Provided that the external partner guarantees the increase in capacity at all times, the company's turnover can be increased (scaled) as required if it is outsourced.
+A corresponding contract design and entrepreneurial foresight are essential.
+However, this also enables financial protection in critical times, as variable production capacities can be flexibly reduced as a variable cost component.

 Knowledge aggregation

-Asset-light companies focus only on their core business and outsource non-core activities to external partners.
-As a result, they also benefit from external expertise in many non-core areas that the company itself could not achieve to the same extent in these areas.
+Asset-light companies focus solely on their core business and outsource non-core activities to external partners.
+As a result, they also benefit from external expertise in many non-core areas, which the company itself would not be able to achieve to the same extent in these areas.

 How does my company become asset-light?

-In general, the transformation from asset-heavy to asset-light means that companies replace tied-up capital (long-term fixed assets or capital expenditures - CAPEX) with flexible, ongoing operating expenditures (OPEX).
+In general, the transformation from asset-heavy to asset-light means that companies replace tied-up capital (long-term fixed assets or Capital Expenditures – CAPEX) with flexible, ongoing operating expenses (Operating Expenditures – OPEX).
 These operating expenses can be quickly adjusted (reduced or increased) and are 100% tax deductible.
-In the case of CAPEX, only depreciation is tax-deductible, which is often lower than the corresponding OPEX).
-In the event of a crisis, it is also difficult to liquidate these and make the tied-up capital available.
+With CAPEX, only the depreciation is tax deductible, which is often less than the corresponding OPEX).
+In a crisis, these are also difficult to liquidate and the tied-up capital made available.

 Why a shift from CapEx to OpEx is worthwhile for your company!

-With classic leasing, high initial investments are avoided through long-term financing.
-Instead, the assets are financed by fixed monthly instalments, usually over several years.
+Classic leasing avoids high initial investments through long-term financing.
+Instead, the assets are financed over several years with fixed monthly installments.

-- The advantage of leasing is that companies 1.) avoid tying up a lot of capital through investments and 2.) stretch the financial burden over a long-term oriented period.
+• The advantage of leasing is that companies 1.) avoid tying up a lot of capital through investments and 2.) spread the financial burden over a long-term period.

-- The big advantage here, also compared to normal leasing, is a high one-off cash inflow from the sale, which initially leads to increased liquidity.
-Depending on the asset, the leasing instalments are financed over a long period of time and keep the financial burden constant at a lower level.
+• The major advantage here, also compared to normal leasing, is a high one-time cash inflow from the sale, which initially leads to increased liquidity.
+The lease installments are financed over a long period of time - depending on the asset - and keep the financial burden constantly at a lower level.

-- The disadvantage remains that - analogous to the simple leasing approach - the ownership of the leased object is transferred to the lessee, who is thus considered the owner.
-You only benefit from this model if you already own assets that you can sell and then lease back.
-Instead of real flexibility, this approach is more of a financing approach and less of a measure to become truly asset-light.
+• The disadvantage remains that – analogous to the simple leasing approach – ownership of the leased object is transferred to the lessee, who is then considered the owner.
+This model only benefits you if you already own assets that you can sell and then lease back.
+Instead of real flexibility, this approach is more of a financing approach and less of a measure to really become asset-light.

 The advantages of the rental model are quite diverse:

-- Investment avoidance: Even when renting, high investments can be avoided at the beginning.
-Expensive facilities and equipment can be provided cost-effectively and promptly.
+• Investment avoidance: Even with renting, high initial investments can be avoided.
+Expensive systems and equipment can be provided cost-effectively and promptly.

-- Low financial burden: Instead, regular instalments are to be paid for the use of the assets, which places only a small burden on the cash flow each month.
+• Low financial burden: Instead, regular installments are to be paid for the use of the assets, which means that the cash flow is only slightly burdened on a monthly basis.

-- Maximum flexibility: As a rule, there is also the possibility to terminate the lease flexibly and thus react quickly to growing or declining demand.
-Leased assets are not property, which is why they do not need to be capitalised in the balance sheet.
+• Maximum flexibility: As a rule, there is also the option of flexibly terminating the lease and thus reacting quickly to growing or decreasing demand.
+Leased assets are not property, which is why no activation in the balance sheet is required.

-- Tax advantages: The rents paid can be claimed 100% as current operating expenses for tax purposes.
-In many cases, these are more relevant than any depreciation, which according to the AfA tables for furniture, for example, can be divided and claimed on a straight-line basis over 13 years.
+• Tax advantages: The rents paid can be claimed as operating expenses for tax purposes at 100%.
+In many cases, these are more relevant than any depreciation, which, according to AfA tables, can be divided linearly over 13 years for furniture, for example, and claimed.

 However, depending on strategic importance or availability, it can be a disadvantage that the tenant does not acquire legal ownership of the assets.
 Consequently, there is no control over the goods beyond the agreed purpose of use.